Team-Hawking/dengue-hotspot-predictor/README.md

 - In Taiwan, [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5759216/) shows a 13.8°C is a critical temperature to limit the occurance of *Aedes*

+### Vegetation

+ - Normalized difference vegetation index (NDVI) is provided by NASA MODIS satellite NDVI database

+ - This [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6163306/) uses two greeness indexs to draw association with Dengue in Taiwan - Normalized difference vegetation index (NDVI) and enchanced vegetation index (EVI).

+ - Sounthern Taiwan's ecology is conducive to breeding "Aedes".
+Study the ecological structure of that region.

+  -  NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS) was used for collecting NDVI (a greeness index).

+  - NDVI data are generated every 16 days at 250 m spatial resolution

+  -

 ### Statistical tools

  - **95% Confidence Interval of (x,y)**: If we take repeated samples, then 95% of the sample interval produced will contain the true (population) statistic.
 Example: we take repeated sampling of mean temperature of a region and concluded with 95% confidence that the interval was (30,40).
 It means 95% of the times the interval (30,40) contained the actual (population) mean that we are trying to predict.
 So, we are 95% confident with our results.